Best Car Insurance for Bad Driving Records

 - Large Accident Forgiveness.
 This keeps your rates from going up if your claim costs more than $500.
 To get this, you’ll have to already have stayed clear of accidents and tickets for five years, as well as be a Progressive customer for three years.

 The important form of accident forgiveness to look at if you have a poor record is Progressive’s Small option.
 Unlike the Large version, it’s easy to get and protects your rates up to a solid threshold.

 Progressive has all the main coverages you’d want to get with any insurance company.
 This includes but isn’t limited to:

 - Roadside assistance

-Progressive has a nice number of discounts available to its customers.
+Progressive has a nice number of auto insurance discounts available to its policyholders.
 If you have a bad driving record, you’ll need all the chances you can get to lower your rates.
-For example, Progressive’s Snapshot program can help you drive safer and lower your rates.
+For example, the Snapshot program can help you drive safer and lower your rates.
 Check out our Progressive shopping guide for a full list of discounts you can get.

 Final Word on Progressive

 Here are the benefits of getting insurance from Progressive:

 - Writes policies to drivers with a DUI

 - Tons of discounts